-These yield gap results represent an exploration of potential "best case" impacts of increasing SOC concentrations.
+These yield gap results represent an exploration of potential best-case impacts of increasing SOC concentrations.
 We recognize there are inherent and logistical challenges to building SOM in agricultural soils; and when managing for and building SOM, it is important to account for its dynamic nature.
 For instance, to derive some of the nutrient benefits of SOM, it must be mineralized and used (Janzen, 2006), and so frequent additions of organic inputs may be necessary to sustain SOM levels.

-Furthermore, soil characteristics such as texture can have a large effect on SOC content because sandier (rather than more clay rich) soils have less surface area to stabilize SOC (Rasmussen et al., 2018), and so hold much less water and nutrients than clay-rich soils (Johnston et al., 2009).
-Maintaining SOC contents in sandy soils may require more frequent additions of organic amendments because these soils do not have the surface area to retain nutrients, moisture, and to stabilize SOC (Lehmann and Kleber, 2015).
+Furthermore, soil characteristics such as texture can have a large effect on SOC content because sandier (rather than more clay rich) soils have less surface area to stabilize SOC (Rasmussen et al., 2018) and so hold much less water and nutrients than clay-rich soils (Johnston et al., 2009).
+Maintaining SOC contents in sandy soils may require more frequent additions of organic amendments be-